ZhangxinruBIT/CarveMix/README.md

 For more information about nnU-Net, please read the following paper:

       Zhang, Xinru.,(2021).
 CarveMix: A Simple Data Augmentation Method for Brain Lesion Segmentation.
-In: International Conference on Medical Image Computing and Computer-Assisted      Intervention.
+In: International Conference on Medical Image Computing and Computer Assisted Intervention.

 Please also cite this paper if you are using CarveMix for your research!